RoshniS11/RoshniS11/README.md

 I'm Roshni from India, and I am a passionate software tester who loves to automate new things and learn new programming languages.Do go through my profile and give your feedbacks, would love to hear from you!

 - 👋 Hi, I’m @RoshniS11
 - 🌱 I’m currently working with Cognizant as an Automation Tester
-- 👀 I’m interested in learning new technologies or upgradations to existing ones
-- 💞️ I’m looking to collaborate on as a Freelancer
 - 📫 Feel free to reach me at roshnimyself@gmail.com

 <!---